 That price is based on the average cost of a basic meal throughout Canada.
 Of course, if on average, you spend more per meal, it is permissible to adjust the price accordingly.
 In addition, if the donor is from a low-income family, he or she should then care for the family’s needs first before considering giving a separate fidya donation.

 Kaffara is also an expiation donation within the Islamic tradition paid by individuals who deliberately miss or break a day of fast during the month of Ramadan without a valid reason.
+Please contact a local scholar for guidance on how Kaffara should be paid for deliberately missed fasts, as the ruling may be case by case.

 Beyond Ramadan however, kaffara may also be given to recompense for broken oaths.
 In these cases, 10 underprivileged people should be fed for each occurrence.
 The amount paid should be about the average you would pay for a meal.